Krishna-Chitta/SeleniumProject/README.md

-The portfolio has three parts.
+# 📌 Portfolio Overview

+This portfolio consists of **three main parts**, each focusing on a different aspect of test automation:

+## 🔹 1.
+Selenium with Python
-First would be Selenium with python where I would create individual python files for practicing selenium concepts.
+- I will create **individual Python files** for practicing Selenium concepts.
-•	  You could clearly see the python file name and understand what topics would be covered in those.

-Second would be pytest where I follow a similar pattern and try to make individual files per concept

-Third would be the beautiful Jenkins integration!
-Fingers crossed!
-Can't wait to finish this project!

-I'll try to include comments for readers to understand the code better.

-Credits:
+- Each file will be **clearly named**, so you can easily understand what topics are covered.

+## 🔹 2.
+Pytest
+- Follows a **similar structure** to the Selenium section.
+- I'll try to make sure that each concept will have a **dedicated file** for better organization and learning.

+## 🔹 3.
+Jenkins Integration
+- The **final step**—bringing everything together with Jenkins!
+- Excited to integrate it and automate the entire workflow. *Fingers crossed!* 🤞

+---

+## 💡 Additional Notes
+- I’ll add **comments** in the code to make it easier to follow.
+- The goal is to make this **beginner-friendly** while keeping it useful for anyone exploring test automation.

+---

+## 🎓 Credits

-•	  I am learning selenium with python from youtube channel: Testing Funda by Zeeshan Asghar.
+- I am learning **Selenium with Python** from YouTube channel: **Testing Funda by Zeeshan Asghar**.
-•	  Jenkins from Rahul Shetty course on Udemy.
+- **Jenkins** from **Rahul Shetty’s course on Udemy**.
-•	  Pytest from mix of the above two courses.
+- **Pytest** from a mix of the above two courses.
-•	  I learnt Python from Angela Yu's 100 days of Python from Udemy(Python concepts are not covered in this project).
-Learnt enough to do testing + learnt Turtle graphics which was fun.
+- I learnt **Python** from **Angela Yu's 100 Days of Python** on Udemy. *(Python concepts are not covered in this project, but I learnt enough to do testing + learnt Turtle graphics, which was fun.)*

+---

+## 🚀 Final Thoughts

-Finally, Thanks for reading!
-Hope you could also use this project to learn Selenium.
-Have a great day!
+Thanks for reading!
+Hope this project helps you **learn Selenium** just as it’s helping me.
+Feel free to explore, contribute, or ask questions. **Happy coding!** 🎉 Have a great day! 😊